How to Get Appointed as a New P&C Insurance Agent

-If your agency isn't brand new, but you're looking to increase your number of carrier associations, ISU could be a good fit for you.
-Many agents like ISU because there are no volume quotas, commissions are paid at one hundred percent, and they offer direct access to all of the highly sought-after carriers.
+If your agency isn’t brand new, but you’re looking to increase your number of carrier associations, ISU could be a good fit for you.
+Many agents like ISU because there are no volume quotas, commissions are paid at one hundred percent, and they offer direct access to all of the highly sought-after insurance carriers for independent agents.

 Like ISU, MSI offers direct carrier access.
 Unlike Iroquois, this cluster will give you a mentor to help make your transition easier.
 You also have the option of owning a defined zone so there will be no worries about other agents encroaching on your territory.

 Unlike other clusters that prefer existing agencies, SIAA will happily take on agencies of any size.
 However, there may be substantial fees to join.